cocotb/cocotb/CONTRIBUTING.md

 As a general rule, functionality beyond this core set should go into extensions.
 However, none of these rules are set in stone.
 They can and should be challenged at times to ensure the project stays relevant to the majority of its users.

+## Maintainer Pre-approval

+After making changes to cocotb, changes must be approved by at least one maintainer before being included.
+Out-of-scope and breaking changes ***will not be accepted***.
+Also a maintainer could object to a change due to implementation approach or code quality reasons.
+To potentially save you frustration and time, it is a good idea to get maintainer pre-approval on the task before starting it.

+The best way to get maintainer pre-approval is to make a [Github issue](https://github.com/cocotb/cocotb/issues).
+These issues can be a place for maintainers, as well as other users, to voice opinions on a proposed change before the task is worked.
+You may also propose changes on the [Gitter channel](https://gitter.im/cocotb/Lobby) or by directly contacting a [maintainer](#maintainer).

 ## How to Get Changes Merged